 A veterinary ophthalmologist specializes in the diagnosis and treatment of diseases affecting the eye, eyelids, and orbit (structures behind the eye).
 In addition to routine ophthalmic diagnostic tests, specialized and advanced diagnostics can be performed to determine how best to treat the eye disease in both dogs and cats.

 The ophthalmology service takes referrals from your primary care veterinarian, appointments initiated by concerned owners, or consultations from other specialty services within VSEC for cases that require an ophthalmic examination and diagnostics.
 VSEC Levittown’s Ophthalmology service is staffed Monday through Friday and the 2nd Saturday of the month by Drs.
 Glickstein and Reinstein.
 VSEC Philadelphia’s Ophthalmology service is staffed Monday, Tuesday, and every other Wednesday – Saturday by Dr. Young.
 VSEC Conshohocken’s ophthalmology service is staffed Monday through Thursday and the 4th Saturday of the month by Dr. Hsu.

-Dr. Reinstein is a Diplomate of the American College of Veterinary Ophthalmologists (ACVO).
-To become a board-certified specialist, Dr. Reinstein completed a 1-year fellowship and 3-year residency in ophthalmology, and passed the rigorous 3-day board examination consisting of practical, written, and surgical parts.

-Version 2 | A veterinary ophthalmologist specializes in the diagnosis and treatment of diseases affecting the eye, eyelids, and orbit (structures behind the eye).
-In addition to routine ophthalmic diagnostic tests, specialized and advanced diagnostics can be performed to determine how best to treat the eye disease in both dogs and cats.

-The ophthalmology service takes referrals from your primary care veterinarian, appointments initiated by concerned owners, or consultations from other specialty services within VSEC for cases that require an ophthalmic examination and diagnostics.
-VSEC Levittown’s Ophthalmology service is staffed Monday through Friday and the 2nd Saturday of the month by Drs.
-Glickstein and Reinstein.
-VSEC Philadelphia’s Ophthalmology service is staffed Monday, Tuesday, and every other Wednesday – Saturday by Dr. Young.
-VSEC Conshohocken’s ophthalmology service is staffed Monday through Thursday and the 4th Saturday of the month by Dr. Hsu.

 Drs.
 Reinstein and Young are diplomats of the American College of Veterinary Ophthalmologists (ACVO).
 To become a board-certified specialist, Drs.
 Reinstein and Young completed 1-year fellowships and 3-year residencies in ophthalmology and passed the rigorous 3-day board examination consisting of practical, written, and surgical parts.